Melyns/prompt-extractor/README.md

 # prompt-extractor

-Simple python script for extracting prompts from images generated with ForgeUI or A1111.
+Python script for extracting prompts from images generated with Forge or A1111.

-**Important**: Only works with images that were saved as .png format.
-Only works with unmodified image outputs.
-Meaning if you postprocess an image in external software, the metadata will be lost & this script won't function.
+> [!IMPORTANT]
+> Only works with unmodified .png images.
+Images that were modified in editing software lose metadata and their prompt.

 ## Usage